aspedrosa/CoursesCalculator/README.md

 The ideal range is determined by analyzing the results of selected stages from prior events.
 Such results are fetched from [OriOasis](https://www.orioasis.pt).

+Another main goal is to learn new technologies and frameworks during the development of this project.

+The end goal would be to deploy the application on a cloud platform and automate the most as possible that process.

 ## References

 https://www.scrapingdog.com/blog/web-scraping-with-rust/